blinksocks/blinksocks/docs/presets/README.md

 # Presets

 Presets are chaining and composable, built-in presets are listed here.
-If you want to customize a new preset, feel free to read [this](../development/architecture#preset) first.
+If you want to customize a new preset, feel free to read [this](../development/guideline#preset) first.

-## Table of Contents
+## Built-In Presets

 **functional**